miyako/4d-plugin-archive/README.md

 * 438,375,138 bytes (2,307,643 smaller than original)

 `4D.app/Content` size is identical (438,375,138)
-difference seems to be platform specific attributes.
+difference seems to be platform specific attributes the app lanches